-I was interviewed by the newspaper “Ардчилал”.
-They asked me different things about my passion for the Mongolian culture and traditions, how I came in Mongolia, about my feeling toward the country, and about my crafts! : )
+In november 2015, I was interviewed by the newspaper “Ардчилал”.
+They asked me different things about my passion for the Mongolian culture, how I came in Mongolia, about my feeling toward the country, and about my crafts.

-1. When was the first time that you heard about Mongolia, and how did you feel about Mongolia when you finally came here.
-Did it matched with your informations?
+1. When was the first time that you heard about Mongolia, and how did you feel when you finally in Mongolia.
+Did it matched with your information?

-I heard about Mongolia in 2012, a friend of mine gave me a CD of ‘Huun Huur Tu’ (a famous Tuvan band) and the music really touched me, especially the singing.
-I started to dug into that music, and I discovered very quickly than Tuvan was an old Tribe of Mongolia.
-Then I explored Mongolian music and folklore.
+- I heard about Mongolia in 2013, a friend of mine gave me a CD of ‘Huun Huur Tu’ (a famous Tuvan band).
+The music really touched me, especially the singing.
+I started to dug into that music, and I discovered very quickly than Tuvan was an ancestral Tribe of Mongolia.
+Then I explored Mongolian music and art.

-Now I visited the country side, so my love for Mongolia never cease to grow, and I hope I’ll be able to get out
+Now I visited the country side, so my love for Mongolia never cease to grow.
+I hope that I will be able to get out

-of UB at some point, and be closer to the nature of Mongolia.
-I guess that when my studies will be finished, it will be a good opportunity to explore the nature!
+of UB at some point, to be closer with the nature of Mongolia.
+I guess that when my studies will be finished, it will be a good opportunity to explore the countryside!

 2. How your lifestyle changed from your French life, when you came here?
 Is it difficult to adapt to Mongolian lifestyle?

 Now I try to get back in that way, but when I arrived in Mongolia, the “pressure” to drink a glass or two of vodka, was sometime a bit difficult to avoid.
-Also there is not as much vegetable here that there is in France, and most of the fruits are not that good or very expensive.
-So I’m trying to grow few things in my home, I’m just starting, and I’m trying to find some organic food.. but it’s very difficult, that’s one of the most difficult point here for me.
+Also there is not as much vegetable here that there is in France, most of the fruits are not that good or very expensive.
+I’m trying to grow few things in my home, I’m just starting, and I’d like to find some organic food.. but it’s very difficult.
+This is the most difficult thing for me here.

 3. What is your current job.
 I thought that you were a scientist.
 Is that right?
 Was it easy to learn about Mongolia, or not?

-Learning Mongolian language is a very interesting challenge, and my brain got few difficulties sometime with some grammar stuff ehe ^^ As I like it, it’s neither hard nor easy, I guess it’s in between!
-As there is passion, any kind of issues can be passed ^^
+Learning Mongolian language is a very interesting challenge, and my brain got few difficulties sometime with some grammar principle.
+As I like it, it’s neither hard nor easy, I guess it’s in between!
+If there is passion, any kind of issues can be passed.

 4. Did you really like to learn playing Morin khur?
 Or someone told you?
 Why did you choose Morin khuur?
 We have many other national instruments.

-I love the Morin Khuur, I can’t stop loving it, and every time I learn something news, I get more passionate by it!
+- I love the Morin Khuur, I can’t stop loving it, and every time I learn something news, I get more passionate about it!
 This instrument really changed my life for the better, and I really want to payback for what it did for me!
-The strength of this instrument, all the sounds that it can do, the story that it can tell, I have no word to describe the passion that I have for it! :) Only reading my heart could give you a glimpse of the affection I have toward this music <3
+The strength of this instrument, all the sounds that it can do, the stories that it can tell, I have no word to describe the passion that I have for it!
+Only reading my heart could give you a glimpse of the affection I have toward this music.

 5. Did you play the Morin Khuur for your friends.
 How did they react?